AD05 Naming University Facilities and Academic Units

 - The duration of the benefactor's name association with any building, or part of a building, be that benefactor an individual or an organization, shall remain in place for the useful life of that building, or part thereof so designated, subject to conditions set forth in the Authority to Name section of this Policy.
 In the event that a building, or any part thereof, named for a benefactor is removed or replaced at the expiration of its useful life, the University shall not be obligated to continue the name, nor shall it be obligated to name any new construction intended to replace the building, or any part thereof, after the benefactor.
 The University may seek other means to recognize the benefactor after the useful life of the building.

-The administrative committee on naming University facilities advises and makes recommendations to the President of the University on appropriate names for specific buildings, parts of buildings, roads, and plazas at all University locations.
+The administrative committee on naming University facilities and academic units advises and makes recommendations to the President of the University on appropriate names for facilities and academic units at all University locations.
 The committee is composed of the following members:

 Communications with the committee should be through the Office of the Vice President for Development and Alumni Relations.
-Recommendations for naming a facility assigned to a specific academic or administrative unit will normally originate from the administrative officer of that particular unit.
-The committee will work closely with the dean or administrative officer to ensure that recommendations reflect University policy.
+Recommendations for naming an academic unit or a facility assigned to a specific academic or administrative unit will normally originate from the dean, chancellor, or administrative officer of that particular unit.
+The committee will work closely with the dean, chancellor, or administrative officer to ensure that recommendations reflect University policy.
 In the case of facilities not assigned to specific units, the committee may generate the initial recommendations, based on available information.

 Committee recommendations to the President should conform to the objectives outlined above.
-The committee shall keep a current list of all existing buildings that are appropriate for naming, if accompanied by a gift, deferred gift, or pledge commitment.
+The committee shall keep a current list of all existing facilities and academic units that are appropriate for naming, if accompanied by a gift, deferred gift, or pledge commitment.
 This list should be reviewed annually by the Vice President for Development and Alumni Relations and other appropriate University officials.

 After receiving the committee recommendation for naming parts of buildings and plazas, the President of the University has the authority to make the final decision on the naming opportunity and apprise the Board of Trustees of his/her action.

-After receiving the committee's recommendations for naming buildings and roads, the President makes final recommendations to the Board of Trustees for consideration and action.
+After receiving the committee's recommendations for naming buildings, roads, or academic units, the President makes final recommendations to the Board of Trustees for their consideration and action.

-Under no circumstances should final negotiations take place between an administrative officer of the University and a potential donor in naming a building or road without first seeking the approval of the Facilities Naming Committee and the President of the University.
+Under no circumstances should negotiations take place between a dean or an administrative officer of the University and a potential donor with respect to naming a building, road or academic unit without first seeking the approval of the Facilities and Academic Unit Naming Committee and the President of the University.

 If a building name is not forthcoming at the time the building has been completed, and a name is needed for identification purposes, only a generic name should be used, thus reserving the prerogative to bring forward a name that meets the established criteria at a later date.
 Examples of such generic names are: Oak Hall, Electrical Engineering East, Research West Building, North Hall, University Library, Music Building, etc. Generic names may appear on the Board of Trustees consent agenda for approval.